Need to know

-Currently the tool makes it easy to see how a fund has performed over six years.
+The new round of results will make it easy to see how a fund has performed over eight years.

 The performance of your super fund can have a massive impact on your retirement income.
 For example, the Productivity Commission found the difference in savings between a typical full-time worker in a bottom-quartile fund and one in a top-quartile fund would be a staggering $660,000.